aojarv/reaktor-pre-assignment/README.md

 # Reaktor pre-assignment by Antti Järveläinen
-Finished in January the 24th, still has a lot to be improved.
+Finished on January the 24th, still has a lot to be improved.
 The status file is from my AWS-server (Ubuntu).
+## How does it work?
+The app lists all the packages.
+By clicking a package name you find some information about it.
 ## Technologies?
 ### React
 Everything started from npx create-react-app